helloimalemur/mayday/plan/file_structure.md

-Certainly!
-Organizing your code into a well-defined file structure helps maintain clarity and manageability.
+Organizing our code into a well-defined file structure helps maintain clarity and manageability.
 Here’s a recommended file structure for a system that involves tracking client locations, handling alerts, and sending notifications:

 ### Recommended File Structure